-- (v) One particular case of technical constraint is that of heat generators that require that a minimum amount of fossil fuels be (co-)fired for heat generation.
-In that case the project participant may wish to: (i) clearly identify the fossil fuel type and quantity required due to this technical constraint; (ii) add the identified quantity to the parameter FF{BL,HG,y,f}; (iii) determine the heat generation from this quantity of fossil fuel based on the efficiency of the heat generator; and (iv) add the calculated heat generation to the parameter HG{BL,BR,v}; - (c) Document and justify in the CDM-PDD in a transparent manner how the allocation of biomass residue types and quantities to heat generators will be performed during monitoring; - (d) Calculate the amount of heat generated with biomass residues based on the allocation rules established in the CDM-PDD using the following equations: - 72.
+- (iv) In the case of a district heating system or off site heat supply where the individual heat sources can be identified, the biomass boilers in the district heating system shall be included in this list.
+In case of a district heating system where no individual heat sources can be identified, see step 4 for further guidance how to deal with this case; - (v) One particular case of technical constraint is that of heat generators that require that a minimum amount of fossil fuels be (co-)fired for heat generation.
+In that case the project participant may wish to: (i) clearly identify the fossil fuel type and quantity required due to this technical constraint; (ii) add the identified quantity to the parameter FFBL,HG,y,f; (iii) determine the heat generation from this quantity of fossil fuel based on the efficiency of the heat generator; and (iv) add the calculated heat generation to the parameter HGBL,BR,y,f - (c) Document and justify in the CDM-PDD in a transparent manner how the allocation of biomass residue types and quantities to heat generators will be performed during monitoring; - (d) Calculate the amount of heat generated with biomass residues based on the allocation rules established in the CDM-PDD using the following equations: - 73.
 Calculate the amount of heat generated with biomass residues based on the allocation rules established in the CDM-PDD using the following equations:

-$$HG{BL,BR,y} = \sum{h} \sum{n} (BR{B5,n,h,y} \times NCV{BR,n,y} \times \eta{BL,HG,BR,h})$$
+$$HG{BL,BR,y} = \sum{h} \sum{n} \left( BR{B5,n,h,y} \times NCV{BR,n,y} \times \eta{BL,HG,BR,h} \right)$$ Equation (14)

-Equation (15)

 Subject to

-Equation (16)

-$\sum{h} \sum{n} BR{B5,n,h,y} = \sum{n} BR{B4,n,y}$
+$$\sum{h} \sum{n} BR{B5,n,h,y} = \sum{n} BR{B4,n,y}$$ Equation (15)